Light neutral-meson production in pp collisions at $\mathbf{\sqrt{s}}$ = 13 TeV: Introduction

-Further understanding of the underlying particle-production mechanisms can be obtained by analyzing the \pT~spectra of identified particles as a function of the event charged--particle multiplicity ($\text{d}N_{\text{ch}}/\text{d}\eta$).
+Further understanding of the underlying particle-production mechanisms can be obtained by analyzing the \pT~spectra of identified particles as a function of the event charged--particle multiplicity per pseudorapidity interval ($\text{d}N_{\text{ch}}/\text{d}\eta$).
 Recent studies at LHC energies in pp, p--Pb, and Pb--Pb collisions have revealed a smooth transition from small to large collision systems as a function of $\text{d}N_{\text{ch}}/\text{d}\eta$ for observables such as strangeness enhancement, elliptic flow, and modifications in the meson to baryon ratio~\cite{Dusling:2015gta,Nagle:2018nvi,ALICE:2019Mul7,ALICE:2014Mul5}.
 These results suggest a common underlying mechanism, defining the chemical composition of the produced particles in all collision systems.
 The dependence of \pT~spectra and particle ratios on $\text{d}N_{\text{ch}}/\text{d}\eta$ at LHC energies was studied for most of the light flavor hadrons~\cite{Dusling:2015gta,Nagle:2018nvi,ALICE:2019Mul7,ALICE:2014Mul5} and has not yet been published for neutral mesons.
-Hence, this article provides the first constraints on the charged--particle multiplicity dependence of neutral mesons and of the \etopi~ratio.
+Hence, this article provides the first constraints for the dependence of neutral meson production on the charged--particle multiplicity.
+These results offer valuable input for the tuning of phenomenological models and \ac{MC} generators, as such constraints are not accessible through inclusive spectra alone.